 - Learn more about applying for admissions to the nutrition program

 - Find out about scholarship opportunities for nutrition students

-Curriculum and Requirements in the UDC Nutrition Program
+Curriculum and Requirements

 Student Organizations and Activities in the UDC Nutrition Program

-The dietetics program has active chapters of the Student Dietetic Association and Minorities in Agriculture, Natural Resources and Related Sciences (MANNRS), which participate in outreach activities such as local community health fairs and provide mentorship opportunities for students.
-In 2008 and 2010, UDC hosted the regional meetings for MANNRS.
+The nutrition and dietetics program has active chapters of the Student Dietetic Association and Minorities in Agriculture, Natural Resources and Related Sciences (MANNRS), which participate in outreach activities such as community health fairs including the annual NBC 4 Health and Fitness Expo, and provide mentorship opportunities for students.
+Students also sponsor conferences through the local District of Columbia Metropolitan Area Dietetic Association and regional and national offices of MANNRS.